microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

-Once a valid candidate is reached, the commit that generated the candidate should be tagged and sent back to LunarG, who will be responsible for actually building, packaging and shipping the binary that goes into the Vulkan SDK.
+Once a valid candidate is reached, the commit that generated the candidate should be tagged and sent back to LunarG, who will be responsible for actually building, packaging and shipping the DXC binary that goes into the Vulkan SDK.

 ### Submodule Management